Sergio Aguero Profile

 Argentina and international soccer

 Aguero started his youth international career with a bang, playing alongside the likes of Messi, and Kun twice won the U-20 World Cup.
-At one of those tournaments in Holland, he roomed with Messi and it was there that they formed a strong friendship which remains to this day.
+At one of those tournaments in the Netherlands, he roomed with Messi and it was there that they formed a strong friendship which remains to this day.
+Indeed, this is one of the reasons why Aguero moved from City to Barcelona.

 Aguero earned his first call-up to the senior Argentina squad in 2006 and made his debut at the Emirates Stadium in a friendly against Brazil.
 He scored twice against the same opposition two years later in the semi-final of the Beijing Olympics and went on to win gold with his country.